Kristinita/KristinitaPelican/content/IT-articles/How-to-get-current-…-in-Sublime-Text.md

 >
 > Linux: *~/.config/sublime-text-3*.

-I not recommend this, arguments:
+I'm not recommend this, arguments:

-1. it less simple,
+1. it less simple
-1. in new versions of Sublime Text and/or operating systems paths may be change,
+1. in new versions of Sublime Text and/or operating systems paths may be change
-1. it [doesn't take](http://docs.sublimetext.info/en/sublime-text-3/basic_concepts.html#the-data-directory) portable Sublime Text on Windows.
+1. it [doesn't take](http://docs.sublimetext.info/en/sublime-text-3/basic_concepts.html#the-data-directory) portable Sublime Text on Windows

 <a id="syntax"></a>
 ## Syntax